 Residents and business owners in Area 11 completed a total of 581 surveys focused on four topics:

 Housing, Commercial Development, Traffic & Transportation, and Natural Systems, Parks & Greenways.

-Click on the buttons below to take the four surveys.
+Click the button below to see the results.

-You can also find more detailed information on these topics in the Area 11 Existing Conditions Report HERE.
+You can also find more detailed information on these topics in the Area 11 Existing Conditions Report.

 KICK-OFF SURVEY RESULTS